RetroPie/RetroPie-Docs/docs/Running-ROMs-from-a-Network-Share.md

 If you have a known working game that won't load after doing this setup, you may need to make sure the folder on your Windows system isn't marked as 'Read-Only'

 Right click the folder that contains your roms and BIOS folders, select "Properties", clear the box labeled "Read Only".
 Sometimes this box will have a check mark or it may just be filled with gray, either way, make sure the box is clear.
 Select "Apply" and tell it to "Apply to all subfolders and files".
 After that process completes, you should be able to load your games.
+You may need to restart the Raspberry

 ## Thank You
 Thank you, everyone at the Raspberry Pi foundation, everyone involved in the development of EmulationStation and RetroPie, authors of several guides that I can't recall the names of, @sselph, @BuZz and probably a few other people.